D. MANNING RICHARDS

 He had rushed home from London on New Year’s Day 1787, upon receiving a letter that she was gravely ill, but arrived too late—the final evening of her wake.
 An old friend, Mr. Fiddes, invited him to stay overnight with his family, but Nathaniel declined, wanting to spend a last night in his boyhood home.
 His aunt’s body held no fear for him, nor ghosts; he had made peace with death’s specter.

-die first.
+It’s ironic, Nathaniel thought as he looked at his aunt, she’d been worried I’d die first.
 She tried to keep me from joining my father’s regiment because of the war and her fear that I’d be killed—and I was afraid I was goin’ to miss it!
 Who would have believed back then that the war with our American colonies would go on for years longer?

 He recalled that she had said, "I told you courageous stories about your father and gave you adventure novels because you were being raised without a father, not to encourage you to follow in his footsteps.
 You have too much to offer to throw it all away in the marines."